Supported Salesforce Editions

 10. Request an Exalate node

-Now when the application is installed, you can request an Exalate node:
+Once the application is installed, you can request an Exalate node:

 - Access the Exalate app from the search bar

-- Allow app permissions
+- Click Allow on the app permissions.

 After you allow the permissions you will be redirected back to the Salesforce interface.